git/git.github.io/rev_news/drafts/edition-56.md

   contribute.

-  Johannes Schindelin, alias Dscho, replied to Mike that newcomers need experimented developers to validate the ideas they would like to implement in Git, before they can be confident enough to work on them.
+  Johannes Schindelin, alias Dscho, replied to Mike that newcomers need experienced developers to validate the ideas they would like to implement in Git, before they can be confident enough to work on them.
 And they also need to be shown ideas they could implement.
 Dscho then talked about